M-jerez/any-generator/README.md

 Each entry in the config file represents a 'blueprint' to generate code.
 The name of the blueprint is used in the anygen command as follows: `anygen <blueprint_name> <new_name>`

-Having bellow config file,  when the user runs the command `anygen createComponent myNewComponent`; Anygen will generate a new component `myNewComponent` based on `app/components/myOriginalComponent`.
+Having bellow config file,  when the user runs the command `anygen createComponent myNewComponent`; Anygen will generate a new component `app/components/myNewComponent` based on `app/components/myOriginalComponent`.

 ```ts
 //file: anygen.json